 Yeah, right.

-And you're you you're exactly right.
+And you're exactly right.

-I mean, these these voters are not monolithic.
+I mean, these voters are not monolithic.

 And again, you're seeing that in these surveys right now.

-The Cruz voters were the very, very social issue conservatives and Trump was in the middle between the two of them in the somewhat conservative land.
+And Trump was in the middle between the two of them in the somewhat conservative land.

-So when Kasich says I'm not playing here, ideologically on the issues, Kasich voters who want their vote to count were more likely to go to Trump than they were to Cruz.
+So when Kasich says, I'm not playing here, ideologically on the issues, Kasich voters who want their vote to count were more likely to go to Trump than they were to Cruz.

-And not only that, Sean, a really interesting point about the exit polls in Pennsylvania and the Republican primary voters in Pennsylvania, they're very conservative.
+And not only that, Sean, a really interesting point about the exit polls in Pennsylvania.

 There's some similarities with Indiana.

-Seventy three percent were self described conservatives that voted in the Pennsylvania poll, and the number that would scare me the most if I was Ted Cruz is he lost by thirty points among self described conservatives to Trump in Pennsylvania and Trump beat him by twenty five points among evangelicals in Pennsylvania.
+And the number that would scare me the most if I was Ted Cruz is he lost by 30 points among self-described conservatives to Trump in Pennsylvania.

 That's a real problem.

-And Trump is actually doing better among conservatives and evangelicals than uh than Ted Cruz is what do you think the reaction is going to be after tomorrow?
+And Trump is actually doing better among conservatives and evangelicals than Ted Cruz is.

-Is he there then the presumptive nominee does do you see a case, a scenario where where John Kasich and Ted Cruz decide that okay maybe it's time to get out?
+Do you see a case or scenario where John Kasich and Ted Cruz decide that, okay, maybe it's time to get out?

 I don't see that.